 As an expedited alternative to federal litigation, the U.S. International Trade Commission has become an increasingly popular forum for blocking imports that infringe patents, trademarks, and trade secrets, or that otherwise constitute unfair trade.
-Ranked among the top five U.S. national firms practicing before the ITC, Kilpatrick Townsend’s ITC Team comes uniquely qualified to handle both ITC offenses and defenses, having successfully won or settled more than 32 ITC investigations, with 12 going to trial — in 2017 alone, we advocated for three complainants and nine respondents across nine investigations before the commission.
+Shortlisted by Managing IP for “2018 ITC Firm of the Year”, Kilpatrick Townsend’s ITC Team comes uniquely qualified to handle both ITC offenses and defenses, having successfully won or settled more than 32 ITC investigations, with 12 going to trial — in 2017 alone, we advocated for three complainants and nine respondents across nine investigations before the commission.

 Our deep technical knowledge and patent litigation experience allow us to quickly understand complex technology and legal issues to provide effective advice and representation to clients lodging or facing ITC investigations.
 We serve as counsel for leading domestic and international companies, offering intimate familiarity with international business practices — particularly in Asia — impacted by the ITC’s far-reaching, business-critical investigations.
 To give our clients an extra advantage, our attorneys stay abreast of rapidly-evolving trends in the ITC, including non-practicing entities, standard-essential patents, domestic industry, and the ITC’s independent stance on patent validity challenges to the USPTO’s Patent Trial & Appeal Board.

 Our 15 dedicated ITC practitioners engage daily in a number of cutting-edge representations before the commission, and thoroughly understand the unique environment of the ITC — its critical distinctions from U.S. district courts, its practices and procedures, and how to successfully leverage its fast-paced environment.

 U.S. national firms at the ITC by number of investigations

 to win a consent order for Reebok halting infringing sneakers from China